 I find the sat nav app on my phone really useful.
 It connects to my car via Bluetooth and directs me whenever I’m not quite sure where to go.

 But there are times when it can be a tad annoying too and if you could be a fly in the wall in my car, you’d hear me talking back to my sat nav.
-Sometimes I’ve already figured out the way to go (or at least I think I have) and as take my chosen route, the sat nav starts to give directions that are different and in my opinion, a longer route.
-Then, when I inevitably take a wrong turn and get lost, it pipes up repeatedly “make a u- turn”.
+Sometimes I’ve already figured out the way to go (or at least I think I have) and as I set out on my chosen route, the sat nav starts to give directions that are different and in my opinion, a longer route.
+Then, when I inevitably take a wrong turning and get lost, it pipes up repeatedly “make a u- turn”.

 I have a choice in that moment.
 Either make the u-turn and follow the instructions of the sat- nav that actually knows the route, or keeping going my own way and become increasingly lost.